afishhh/bar/README.md

 Note that custom blocks may or may not be accepted.
 Complex integrations with other programs like pipewire or pulseaudio should just be left to `ScriptBlock`s.
 An extension system may be implemented to allow such integrations in C++, although it is unlikely I will bother with this.

-Don't refactor the whole codebase and expect me to merge it though, I want to keep working on this.